tsellam/Claude/README.md

 This repository holds ideas and experiments for the turbo Subgroup Discovery project.
 Here are the folders:

--  code: Java code.
-Currently, there is an implementation of classic Beam Search.
-It is is not useful as such, but the idea was to get a "feel" for the algorithm.
-Maybe it can be reused for the experiments.
+-  code: contains the R code for view search.

 -  data: the cereal data set, from http://lib.stat.cmu.edu/DASL/Datafiles/Cereals.html